Efficient Prior Sensitivity and Tipping-point Analysis for Medical Research: Revisiting Sampling Importance Resampling: Applications

 \citet{verdeBiasCorrectedBayesianNonparametric2025} employed a finite approximation with a maximum of $K$ components for the implementation of the DP.
-Finally, the distribution of $\theta_i$ is given by
+Under the finite approximation of the Dirichlet process, the marginal distribution of the potentially biased study effect $\theta_i^{\mathrm{B}}$ is given by

-where $w^\star_k$ denotes the stick-breaking weight, $\delta_{\beta^\star_k}$ denotes the Dirac delta function that places a measure of 1 on the location $\beta^\star_k$, and $\pi^\text{B}$ denotes the probability that a study is biased.
+where $w_k^\star$ denotes the stick-breaking weight, $\beta_k^\star$ denotes the location of the $k$th bias component, and $\pi^{\mathrm{B}}$ denotes the probability that a study is biased.
 For the default prior for $\pi^\text{B}$, \citet{verdeBiasCorrectedBayesianNonparametric2025} assigned $\text{Beta}(0.5, 1.0)$.
 The prior reflects the assumption that one-third of the studies in the meta-analysis are biased, that is, $\text{E}(\pi^\text{B}) = 1/3$.
 In a case study on the relationship between hypertension and severity in COVID-19 patients---presented in \citet{verdeBiasCorrectedBayesianNonparametric2025}---the analysis was conducted by assigning an informative prior, $\text{Beta}(8.6, 1.97)$.
 Although the default prior was used in their sensitivity analysis, the posterior distributions for the pooled odds ratio (OR) differed between the informative and default priors.
+In the present sensitivity analysis, we parameterize the prior distribution of $\pi^{\mathrm{B}}$ as $\pi^{\mathrm{B}} \sim \operatorname{Beta}(a_0,a_1)$, where $a_0>0$ and $a_1>0$ denote the two shape parameters.